fqassemi/vnc_docker/README.md

 docker run -it --rm -p 5959:5905 vncserver-basic
 ```

-# Important Notes
+## Important Notes
-1. Port Mapping:
+1. **Port Mapping**

-The VNC server runs on port 5905 inside the Docker container.
-The VPS's exposed port is mapped to 5959.
+   The VNC server runs on port `5905` inside the Docker container.
+The VPS's exposed port is mapped to `5959`.
 Ensure your firewall settings allow traffic on this port.

-2. Connecting to the VNC Server:
+2. **Connecting to the VNC Server**
+   - **On macOS**:

-On macOS: Use the Finder menu Go > Connect to Server..., then enter:
+     Use the Finder menu:
+     `Go > Connect to Server...`, then enter:
-vnc://localhost:5959
+     `vnc://localhost:5959`

+   - **On other platforms**:
-On other platforms: Use a VNC client and connect to localhost:5959.
+     Use a VNC client and connect to `localhost:5959`.

    When prompted, use the password `yourpassword` (or whatever you configured).

-3. Docker-Specific Configuration:
+3. **Docker-Specific Configuration**

-The VNC server is started with the -localhost no option to allow external connections.
+   - The VNC server is started with the `-localhost no` option to allow external connections.
-The command tail -f /dev/null ensures the container keeps running even after the VNC session is initialized.
+   - The command `tail -f /dev/null` ensures the container keeps running even after the VNC session is initialized.